telosnetwork/telos-decide/docs/ContractAPI.md

 Unvotes all options from a single vote.

-- `voter` is the name of the voter who cast the vote.
+- name `voter`: the name of the voter who cast the vote.

-- `ballot_name` is the name of the ballot for which the vote was cast.
+- name `ballot_name`: the name of the ballot for which the vote was cast.

 ```
 cleos push action trailservice unvoteall '["testaccountb", "ballot1"]' -p testaccountb